wkantaros/cloudpoker/README.md

-# That's poker baby
+# Poker Server

-Ya making a cheeky server for poker, should be fun
+Currently building a full stack poker website.
+Should be fun